adamguziczek/plugin_dev/VolumeControlPlugin/README.md

 1. After building, find the VST3 plugin at the location shown in the build output
 2. Copy it to your VST3 directory or configure your DAW to find it in the build location
 3. Load the plugin in your favorite DAW (Digital Audio Workstation)
-4. Adjust the volume using the vertical slider
-5. The volume setting will be saved with your project

 ## Development